 - Polson, J., Fleming, R., Erven, B., and Lee, W. 1996.
 Transferring Your Farm Business to the Next Generation.
 Ohio State University Extension, Bulletin 862.

 This fact sheet was developed as a result of a grant received by OSU Extension from the North Central Risk Management Education Center, 2006-2007.
-It was revised in 2016.
+It was revised in 2016 and 2021.